anonymousgroundhog/shablockchain/README.md

 # shablockchain
-This is a tool that is used to analyze the sha algorithm used in blockchain technology I utilized Tkinter to allow for a Graphical User Interface
+This is a tool that is used to analyze the various SHA algorithms used in blockchain technology I utilized Tkinter to allow for a Graphical User Interface

 Important: